prashantgawali/helloprashant/TREC-2014-Track-Guidelines.md

 Tweet Timeline Generation (TTG) is a new task for this year's Microblog track with a putative user model as follows: "I have an information need expressed by a query *Q* at time *t* and I would like a summary that captures relevant information."
 In this year's task, the summary is operationalized by a list of non-redundant, chronologically ordered tweets that occur before time *t*.

 Note that if you decide to participate in the TTG task, you must also participate in (i.e., submit runs to) the ad hoc retrieval task.
+In fact, a submission to the TTG is also a valid (but not necessarily effective) submission to the ad hoc task (more details below).

 TTG supplements the standard challenges of ad hoc retrieval with issues from topic detection and tracking (TDT) and multi-document summarization.
 For this year (beyond ad hoc retrieval), systems will need to address two challenges: